-151L - Integrated Science I Laboratory
+151L - Integrated Science I Laboratory (1)

-Course Description - This course provides students the opportunity to practice scientific inquiry in the life sciences through participation in laboratory-style experiments.
+This course provides students the opportunity to practice scientific inquiry in the life sciences through participation in laboratory-style experiments.
 The intent is to support the knowledge and concepts gained in a general life sciences course.
 Thus, the laboratory course has a core science course (SCI 151) prerequisite or should be taken concurrently.
 (1 credit)

-Course Prerequisite(s) - SCI 151 Integrated Science I or concurrently enrolled.
+Prerequisite: SCI 151 Integrated Science I or concurrently enrolled.